SharePoint

 Crawford County Planning Commission + Office

-The Crawford County Planning Office is staffed by full-time personnel for the Crawford County Board of Commissioners, which coordinates long-term investments and community development with the Crawford County Planning Commission and local municipalities.
+The Crawford County Planning Office is staffed by full-time personnel who report to the Crawford County Board of Commissioners.
+This office coordinates long-term investments and community development with the Crawford County Planning Commission and local municipalities.
 The Planning Commission is a board of volunteers from across the County who make recommendations on subdivisions, land developments, and community investments.
 The Commission was established in 1963 and comprises a seven-member board of County residents.

 The Crawford County Planning Commission and Office are committed to providing solution-oriented services through community planning, as required by the Pennsylvania Municipalities Planning Code, to facilitate the growth of the local economy, enhance the quality of life, and preserve the natural environment for current and future generations.